Assistant Attorney General - Public Interest - Civil Rights – Chicago

 Bureau: Civil Rights - Chicago

 An Assistant Attorney General in the Civil Rights Bureau builds cases and conducts investigations regarding alleged patterns and practices of civil rights violations.
-Assistant Attorneys General investigate civil rights complaints, draft pleadings, draft and respond to motions, conduct discovery, manage mediations and settlements and represent the interests of the People of the State of Illinois in court.
-Assistant Attorneys General also research proposed legislation related to civil rights, draft guidance on issues pertaining to civil rights laws, and participate in community outreach.
+Assistant Attorneys General investigate civil rights complaints, draft pleadings, draft and respond to motions, conduct discovery, manage mediations and settlements, and represent the interests of the People of the State of Illinois in court.
+Assistant Attorneys General assess and enforce compliance with the Way Forward Act, the Preventing Sexual Violence in Higher Education Act, and the Chicago Police Department consent decree.
+Assistant Attorneys General also advise the office on proposed legislation related to civil rights, draft statewide guidance on issues pertaining to civil rights laws, and participate in community outreach.

 Candidates must be licensed to practice law in the State of Illinois at the time of application.
 Candidates should have at least three years of post-J.D. legal experience; experienced attorneys are encouraged to apply.
 Candidates must have demonstrated commitment to public service and experience in enforcing state and/or federal civil rights laws.
 Candidates must also be able to work independently, interact with a diverse group of colleagues and stakeholders, and possess strong research, analytical, communication, and organizational skills.